Does This Requirement Apply to You?

 - A skill identified by your home country government appears in the Exchange Visitor Skills List

-- Your purpose in coming the United States was to receive graduate medical education or training
+- Your purpose in coming to the United States was to receive graduate medical education or training

 Waiving the 2-Year Requirement